 Professor Aziz has published over thirty academic articles and book chapters.
 Her forthcoming book The Racial Muslim: When Racism Quashes Religious Freedom examines how religious bigotry racializes immigrant Muslims through a historical and comparative approach.

-Professor Aziz earned a J.D. and M.A. in Middle East Studies from the University of Texas where she was as an associate editor of the Texas Law Review.
+Professor Aziz earned a J.D. and M.A. in Middle East Studies from the University of Texas, where she was an associate editor of the Texas Law Review.
 Professor Aziz clerked for the Honorable Andre M. Davis on the U.S. District Court for the District of Maryland.